Mesothelioma Diagnosis

 Blood Tests for Mesothelioma

-Right now, a combination of imaging scans and biopsy tests give specialists the most accurate way to diagnose mesothelioma.
+Right now, a combination of imaging scans and biopsy tests gives specialists the most accurate way to diagnose mesothelioma.

 Unfortunately, there is no definitive blood test for mesothelioma.
 They can be useful as part of a comprehensive diagnosis, but they are not conclusive.
 Some of the blood tests used currently include:

-- The SOMAmer test: This test can detect over 1,000 different proteins in the blood, and is the most accurate blood test to date.
-Trials proved doctors could use it to diagnose 90% of patients already known to have mesothelioma and to rule out mesothelioma in 95% of people known not to have it.[5]
+- The SOMAmer test: This test can detect over 1,000 different proteins in the blood and is the most accurate blood test to date.
+Trials proved doctors could use it to diagnose 90% of patients already known to have mesothelioma.[5]

 - MESOMARK: MESOMARK is already approved by the U.S. Food and Drug Administration and can detect mesothelin, a protein associated with mesothelioma.[6]